PierreGrognet/ChIPseq_Workshop/qPCR.md

 ## Analysis of the results:

+* Once the RAW data have been exported: Plot measured Cq as a function of the log10(quantity) of the 3 **standards**.
+This allows to determine qPCR efficiency (see above) and detect the presence of potential PCR inhibitors.

-The analysis and the different calculation can be done using the provided excel file: [Excel file](qPCR_Analysis.xlsx)
+* This and the rest of the analysis can be done using the provided excel file: [Excel file](qPCR_Analysis.xlsx)

 Adjust the Cq of the input:\
 <img src="Pictures/input_adj.png">